coffee2code/linkify-authors/readme.txt

 As an overview, this is the template tag provided by the plugin:

-* `c2c_linkify_authors()` : Template tag to display links to each of any number of authors specified via author IDs/slugs.
+* `c2c_linkify_authors()` : Display links to each of any number of authors specified via author IDs/slugs.
 You can customize text to show before and/or after the entire listing, between each author, and what to display (if anything) when no authors are listed.

 This is the hook provided by the plugin: